 This course advances the student's knowledge and applications of lighting, framing, composition, location constraints, sound, and the power of editing involved in single camera shooting.
 Students will review the camera/recorder and non-linear edit suites, the planning techniques derived from scripts, lighting techniques and audio recording.
 Students will develop story, scripts and production planning paperwork for one short and one longer form production, which they will shoot and edit.
 (Formerly BDC 304).

 An introduction to business practices and issues within the creative industries.
 Students are introduced to the business, operational and legal practices of the media in Canada.
 Students explore how these diverse businesses function within the Canadian regulatory environment and internationally.
 Students learn about business applications, as well as the legal/regulatory framework that media professionals operate in, and will explore ethical issues for media and business in general.
 (Formerly BDC 402).

-RTA 316 Introduction to Narrative
+RTA 316 Concepts in Narrative